prometheus-community/helm-charts/charts/prometheus-operator-crds/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+## Upgrading to v6.0.0

+The upgraded chart now the following changes:

+* `annotations` value has moved to `crds.annotations`

 ## Configuring

 See [Customizing the Chart Before Installing](https://helm.sh/docs/intro/using_helm/#customizing-the-chart-before-installing).
 To see all configurable options with detailed comments, visit the chart's [values.yaml](./values.yaml), or run these configuration commands: